AVEVA/CONNECT-data-services-developer-docs/content/communities/community-view-shared-streams.md

     The **Community details** page opens for the community.

-    **Note:** If the **Details** button is unavailable, you may require an invitation to the community.
-Contact your community administrator for an invitation.

 1. From the **Tenants** tab, select the community tenant that you want to view data for.

     Details for the community open in the right pane.